mosi-sol/live-contracts/episode-10/readme.md

 ## C.R.U.D

-crud dapp by using an example.
+crud dapp by using `array` with an example.

 ##